 The demand for transparency is expanding in response to new green government and commercial procurement policies.
 UL is a comprehensive resource for manufacturers that wish to utilize complex but critical transparency tools such as EPDs and chemical disclosures.

 EPDs are more important than ever for manufacturers selling products to green construction markets.
-In the United States, the LEED® Green Building Rating System is placing greater emphasis on lifecycle-based environmental reporting and transparency, and is awarding points for products with EPDs and HPDs in LEED version 4.
+In the United States, the LEED® Green Building Rating System is placing greater emphasis on life cycle-based environmental reporting and transparency, and is awarding points for products with EPDs in LEED version 4.

-France now requires that at least 50% of all construction materials used in building projects have EPDs.
-The rest of the European Union is likely to adopt similar laws in the future and is currently directing its member nations to harmonize all Product Category Rules (PCRs)—the documentation that defines the requirements for EPDs—so EPDs can be used consistently throughout the global marketplace.
+France now requires EPDs for all building, décor, and electronic products making any sort of environmental claim.
+The rest of the European Union is likely to adopt similar laws in the future and is currently directing its member nations to harmonize all Product Category Rules (PCRs)—the standards that define the requirements for EPDs—so EPDs can be used consistently throughout the global marketplace.

 UL is a leader in harmonizing global requirements for EPDs and can save manufacturers time, money and effort by providing a single point of contact and a complete portfolio of services for the entire EPD process.

 UL Product Lens report: Providing chemical disclosure with context and clarity